slatedb/slatedb/docs/0001-manifest.md

 On startup, a compactor must increment the `compactor_epoch` in the manifest.
 This is done in a similar manner to the process described in the _Writer Protocol_ section above.

-After startup, compactors periodically do three things:
+After startup, compactors periodically do two things:

 1. Merge SSTs from the `wal` into `leveled_ssts`
 2. Merge SSTs from `leveled_ssts` into higher-level SSTs
-3. Delete unused SSTs

 To merge SSTs from the `wal` into `leveled_ssts` (1), the compactor must periodically: